nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 START_TIME must follow the format `yyyy-M-d HHmm` (e.g. `2022-3-20 0900`) and must not be in the past.</br>
 DURATION is in minutes and must be an integer between 1 and 10000 (inclusive).

+Note that meetings in the past are not editable.

 **Examples:**